skorhone/websphere-artemis/README.md

 # WebSphere Application Server Classic Issues
 Websphere Application Server Classic has severe classloading issues.
 This chapter describes how these issues have been dealt with

-Issue: getPackage() returns null in classes loaded inside a resource adapter
+*Issue: getPackage() returns null in classes loaded inside a resource adapter*
-Fix: LoggerProvider in jboss-logging has been patched (1 line)
+ * Fix: LoggerProvider in jboss-logging has been patched (1 line)
-Fix: ActiveMQRALogger in artemis-ra has been patched (1 line)
+ * Fix: ActiveMQRALogger in artemis-ra has been patched (1 line)

-Issue: apache-commons inside resource adapter breaks admin console (Why!)
+*Issue: apache-commons inside resource adapter breaks admin console (Why!)*
-Fix: PropertyUtils in apache-commons has been patched to include required methods
+ * Fix: PropertyUtils in apache-commons has been patched to include required methods

 # Building artifact
 Dependencies have to be built before building the resource adapter

-Procedure
+Procedure:
- 1. Clone and build patched jboss-logging from https://github.com/skorhone/jboss-logging master branch
+ 1. Clone and build patched jboss-logging from https://github.com/skorhone/jboss-logging 3.3.1-NPE branch
  2. Clone and build patched artemis-ra from https://github.com/skorhone/activemq-artemis.git 2.4.0-NPE branch
- 3. Clone and build patched apache-commons
+ 3. Clone and build patched apache-commons from https://github.com/skorhone/commons-beanutils.git 1.9.3-IBM branch
  4. Clone and build this resource adapter

 # Configuring servers